Scientist Visa Sponsorship Jobs in Minnesota

 Which visa types are most common for scientist roles in Minnesota?

-The H-1B is the most common visa category for scientists in Minnesota, covering roles in life sciences, materials research, agricultural science, and medical devices that require a relevant bachelor's degree or higher.
+The H-1B visa is the most common visa category for scientists in Minnesota, covering roles in life sciences, materials research, agricultural science, and medical devices that require a relevant bachelor's degree or higher.
 The O-1A is an option for scientists with extraordinary ability, such as those with significant publications or awards.
-Research-focused roles at universities may also involve J-1 exchange visitor status, though J-1 carries a potential two-year home residency requirement.
+Research-focused roles at universities may also involve J-1 visa exchange visitor status, though J-1 carries a potential two-year home residency requirement.

 How to find scientist visa sponsorship jobs in Minnesota?